prokopto-dev/fabric-plus/README.md

 ----

 - [ ] Add some unit testing
-- [ ] Add documentation, docstrings
+- [ ] Move and expand quick start info
 - [ ] Add installation instructions to README.md
 - [ ] Port over some more functionality from `scp.py`, maybe remove requirement for the library itself by imported all functionality
-- [ ] Define version compatibility
+- [ ] Define version compatibility for Fabric/Invoke/Paramiko
-- [ ] including notes about how it works with parallelism for `su` vs `sudo` as a user
-- [ ] Add notes on how to run things in parallel in docs
-- [ ] Package and deliver via PyPI.
 - [ ] Ensure `Fab CLI Tool` compatibility... hadn't considered that.
-- [ ] Import README into the docs
-- [ ] probably move how the docs work a little